dsa-ou/m269-installer/docs/use.md

 ## Important notes

-Never install software while the M269 software is active, i.e. after step 2 and before step 5, as that may change the M269 software installation and break it.
+Never install third-party software while the M269 software is active, i.e. after step 2 and before step 5, as that may change the M269 software installation and break it.
+It is however possible to [upgrade](upgrade.md) the M269 software between steps 2 and 3.

 If you forgot to type `m269-25j`(i.e. skipped step 2 by mistake), then entering `nb` (step 3) will still activate the M269 software but